rickhull/lager/README.md

 =====
 Lager is a logging mixin.
 It is designed to add class methods for logging, via extend.
 It aims to provide a unified logging interface that you can use in both class and instance methods.
 Only one Logger instance is used for this.
 You are able to set the log destination and log level from within the class, via instantiation, or from outside.

-Best practice is to set default logging inside the class definition, set the instance layer's @lager within #initialize, and then only call message methods (debug, info, warn, error, fatal) on @lager in your class and instance methods.
-Let the log destination and log level be managed from the outside, by the users of your class.

 Usage
 -----
     require 'lager'